 Utilize and incorporate technology

 In the 21st century, you should make technology your best friend.
-Online learning platforms are great tools for every company, whether small or big, which facilitate collaboration, the flow of information, management of contributions, and dissemination of knowledge.
-At EdApp, we make sure to deliver what L&D departments might need.
-With a powerful authoring tool, you can easily create courses, and thanks to collaboration features you can host training, manage your contributors, and receive feedback from your partners and participants.
+Online learning platforms are great tools for every company, whether small or big, which facilitate collaboration, employee engagement, the flow of information, management of managerial contributions, and dissemination of knowledge and skills.
+At EdApp, we make sure to deliver what L&D departments might need in developing employees.
+With a powerful authoring tool, you can easily create courses and certificate program, and thanks to collaboration features you can host employee training and development, manage your contributors, and receive feedback from your partners and participants.

-Another feature of an efficient training and development strategy is to involve your stakeholders in the training.
-Assessment of their needs and requirements, understanding them, and incorporating those in your training will grant you an easy way in with them and new clients.
-Asking them to participate in and contribute to your company’s learning strategies, will make them feel seen, heard, and accounted for.
+Another feature of an efficient training and development programme is to involve your stakeholders in the training for employees.
+Assessment of their needs and requirements, understanding them, and incorporating those in your compliance training will grant you an easy way in with them and new clients.
+Asking them to participate in activities like mentoring, and contribute to your company’s learning strategies, will make them feel seen, heard, and accounted for.

 Developing a successful training and development strategy is not an easy task and involves multiple rank employees.
-It should aim to cater to the needs of all ranks and improve the skills that are most necessary for them to perform their tasks.
-Attention to the development and learning aspect of the job, and in effect, to the facilitation of career paths within companies, has proven very successful in keeping the employee retention rates high.
+It should aim to cater to the needs of all ranks and improve the new skills and competencies that are most necessary for performance management.
+Attention to the learning and development opportunities aspect of the job, and in effect, to the facilitation of career paths within companies, has proven very successful in keeping the employee retention rates high.
 No business goals can be achieved without a dedicated and motivated team – listening to their needs and catering to them should prove successful in achieving both: creating a beneficial working environment and accomplishing your business goals.

 Niazi A. S., “Training and Development Strategy and Its Role in Organizational Performance”, Journal of Public Administration and Governance, Vol. 1, No. 2, 2011.